pietroborrello/RopMate/README.md

 ### View A (Filter View)

 The filter view, jointly with the Registers Pane, is used by the user to reduce the number of gadgets displayed, therefore to further simplify the research.
-The user is allowed to explicitly define the exact gadgets semantics he is searching for, for example "rax++".
-Writing a plain register, as "rax", will show all the gadgets that semantically set such register.
-Writing a star before a plain register, as "*rax", will show all the gadgets that semantically write or read memory through such register.
+The user is allowed to explicitly define the exact gadgets semantics he is searching for, for example `rax++` or `rax = rax + rbx` (unfortunately need to pay attention to set spaces properly).
+Writing a plain register, as `rax`, will show all the gadgets that semantically set such register.
+Writing a star before a plain register, as `*rax`, will show all the gadgets that semantically write or read memory through such register.
+The query language is now limited and will be expanded in the future.

 ## Install